ohirose/bcpd/README.md

 ` bcpd -x <target: X> -y <source: Y> (+options) `

 Brief instructions are printed by typing `./bcpd -v` (or `bcpd -v` for windows) in the terminal window.
-The binary file can also be executed using `system` function in MATLAB.
+The binary file can also be executed using the `system` function in MATLAB.
 See MATLAB scripts in the `demo` folder regarding the usage of the binary file.

 ### Terms and symbols